 Down

 Start on a dog bed or mat and put a treat near your dog’s nose while lowering it to the floor.
 You may need to do this gradually so that each time your dog gets lower, you reward it with treats and praise.
 If necessary, gently prod your dog into a lying-down position and reward it again with treats.
-Once it’s learned to go down, bring in a hand signal, which is usually your palm lowered towards the floor.

-Leave it
+Leave It

 Teaching your dog to leave an object or not touch something is important in public scenarios.
 To teach this command, start with treats in your hand.
 Offer them to your dog and if it tries to eat them, close your fist.
 Once your dog backs off, open your hand again.

 When it’s mastered waiting, try doing this exercise by leaving treats on the floor.
 As soon as it makes a move towards it, say “leave it” and cover it with your hand.
-Keep repeating the exercise until your dog has learned not to touch something until you say it’s ok.
+Keep repeating the exercise until your dog has learned not to touch something until you say it’s okay.

 Beyond basic obedience training, ESDs also need to know how to help during emotionally charged situations.
-One of the best techniques that ESDs can learn is Deep Pressure Therapy (DPT) for anxiety.
+One of the best techniques that ESDs can learn is deep pressure therapy (DPT) for anxiety.
 This technique consists of the dog placing pressure on a person’s chest or abdomen.
-DPT is a fantastic supplement to medications that people with mental health conditions are taking, and it has proven to be effective for stress, anxiety, mood disorders, autism, and self-harming behaviors.

 Training for DPT is rather simple, much like the process of training a dog to “come,” except the dog is taught to climb into your lap or on your chest.
 The use of treats, a clicker, or other positive reinforcement is recommended.